 What about having lunch in the mountains?

-For lunch you can stop in one of the huts to taste some traditional food or you have the possibility to buy a lunch package in the hut where you overnight.
+For lunch, you can stop at one of the mountain huts and try some local specialities.
+Alternatively, you can request a packed lunch from the hut where you stayed the previous night.

 Should I expect to climb a Via Ferrata?